marc-hayek/MarcHayek-CV/README.md

 	The production build will compile all the project files into the ```bin``` folder

-    To build the app files for Production Environment, run the following command in the main folder
+    To build the app files for a production environment, run the following command in the main folder

     ```
     $ gulp build-prod